Surrender Liberates You From Unnecessary Strife

 woman feeling blissful as she surrenders

-The word surrender is one of the most beautiful words in the English language.
-But it is also one of the most difficult of deeds.
 I am not talking about surrender of the military kind, but a kind of personal surrender in which you simply let go.
 Such surrender gives rise to an experience of beautiful serenity within, something that most of us have felt at some time or the other, but can’t seem to sustain it permanently.

-If surrender brings so much peace, why is it so difficult?
 It’s because of our ‘ego’.
 This tiny, three-letter word has a significant impact on the quality of our lives.
 Our ego wants us to be in control of everything in and around us—our relationships, our health, our careers.
 The ego wants things its way and when that doesn’t happen, it reacts by evoking all kinds of unhealthy emotions.
 I wouldn’t be off the mark if I say that our ego is at the root of all our miseries.
 Fear, anxiety, guilt, frustration, greed, jealousy and all other emotions that don’t feel good, are always the result of the ego’s villainous insistence on being in control.

 Because of our ego, we give excessive importance to winning.
-Our ego-driven society offers all the glory to winners, while losers are severely criticised.
+Our ego-driven society offers all the glory to winners, while losers are severely criticized.
 What’s worse is that those who fail to win actually believe that they’ve made a big blunder by losing.
 To the ego, a loss is evidence of lack of total control—and the ego hates it.
 So, many individuals simply don’t attempt anything because they fear losing.
 In the process, they live ordinary lives filled with little, if any, happiness in it.

 The only antidote to problems that our ego creates is surrender.
 Your rogue ego cannot do much when you let go of your need to be right, to win, or to succeed at any cost.
-It may seem paradoxical, but when you live constantly in a mindset of surrender, you start functioning more efficiently because you now live minus the constant nagging of your nasty ego to live only to win—or else suffer.

 Magnifying lens over an exclamation markSpot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!